A Local Life FM station

 How far away are we from getting our own local Life FM station on the FM band?

-Over two years ago we applied for an FM licence with the intention of quickly getting two stations on-air, one in Suva and one in Nadi.
-Since that time we have met with ministers, phoned, emailed and generally inquired at every opportunity, but so far no licence has been forthcoming.
-Our aim is still to be able to provide trusted Christian media to EVERY Fijian, we are just aiming to start with 2 stations and build from there.
+Over two years ago we started the process of applying for an FM licence with the intention of quickly getting two stations on-air, one in Suva and one in Nadi.
+We have met with ministers, phoned, emailed and generally inquired at every opportunity, but as yet no licence has been forthcoming.
+But we are making progress.

 What’s the hold up?